ericaltenburg/cs284/README.md

 # cs284
-These are various coding projects done in CS 284 - data structures at Stevens Institute of Techonology (F18).
+These are various coding projects done in CS 284 - Data Structures at Stevens Institute of Techonology (F18).